-The multiple services last weekend (Sep 8 and 9) at City Harvest Church saw four pastors preaching on the different aspects of Kingdom Living.
+The multiple services last weekend (Sep 8 and 9) at City Harvest Church saw three pastors preaching on the different aspects of Kingdom Living.

 By Eleanor Tan, Dawn Seow, Daniel Yeap and Clinton Dixon

-Last weekend, which coincided with the popular Comex 2018 exhibition that occupied City Harvest Church’s main auditorium at Suntec Convention Centre, the church held four services at Hall 606, with four different preachers.
+Last weekend, which coincided with the popular Comex 2018 exhibition that occupied City Harvest Church’s main auditorium at Suntec Convention Centre, the church held four services at Hall 606, with three different preachers.

 AUDREY NG: VALUED IN HIS KINGDOM